nzhtbyn/buoyantBoussinesqPimpleEHDFoam/README.md

  `wmake`

 3- Copy the folder _validationCase_ to your run directory.
-To initiate the simulation, and execute the following command:
+To initiate the simulation, execute the following command:

 `.//Allrun`